 How is my request processed?

-Processing your request includes the following steps:
+Processing a request includes the following steps:

 - The Clerk determines if the records contain any confidential information as outlined in the MFIPPA.